SAP IoT – How to define your Device Model and start persisting measures

 The tutorial Create a Device Model Using the API shows how to create a device model for the Internet of Things Service using the Device Management API.

-Once your device modeled into the SAP Cloud Platform Internet of Things for the Cloud Environment you are ready to start persisting and retrieving your devices measures.
+Once your device modeled into the SAP Internet of Things for the Business Technology Platform Environment you are ready to start persisting and retrieving your devices measures.

-Users may also retrieve measures that were stored in the SAP Cloud Platform Internet of Things for the Cloud Foundry Environment database.
+Users may also retrieve measures that were stored in the SAP Internet of Things for the Cloud Foundry Environment database.

 You can check the measures stored for your Device directly in the Internet of Things Service Cockpit: